voten-co/voten/readme.md

 - **Send PRs**.
 Voten uses Gitbook for [help center](https://help.voten.co) and [API documentation](https://api.voten.co), and Github to host our source code.
 All of which support PRs.
 - **Follow** us on [Twitter](https://twitter.com/voten_co)
 - If you're a blogger, write about Voten.
 If you're a user on Reddit, Twitter, etc, spread the word.
+- Help us write unit tests!
+That's where the code needs help the most.

 ## Software Stack